Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/canon/en/canon-introduction-and-starter-workflow.md

 - emotional stagnation
 - fandom stereotypes

-The opening should be examined carefully.

-Not only for what it says.
+The opening should therefore be evaluated not only for what it says.

-But also for what it activates.
+It should also be evaluated for what it encourages the model to reproduce.

-A starter can become a hidden anti-script if it repeatedly reinforces the wrong fallback.
+A starter can unintentionally become a hidden anti-script if it repeatedly reinforces the very fallback patterns the script was designed to prevent.

 ---